-Provides basic principles of geology and applications of chemistry and physics to geological problems with an emphasis on the geology of the Navajo Nation and topics of significance to Navajo people.
-Topics include rocks, minerals, regional landforms and structures, and earth processes, earth systems, and geologic time.
-This course meets for three hours lecture and three hours lab.
-Students will participate in field studies and possible weekend field trips.
+The course includes basic principals of geology and applications of mathematics, chemistry and physics to geological problems, with a focus on the geology of the Navajo Nation and geologic topics of significance to Navajo people.
+Students study rocks, minerals, landforms, Earth processes, Earth systems, and geologic time.
+This is 4-credit hour course.
+It includes 3 hours of lecture per week, as well as 3-hour lab.